gfyoung/gitpod-workspace/README.md

 # gitpod-workspace

-Bare-bones installation for a Gitpod workspace.
+Simple installation for a Gitpod workspace.

 After launching, make sure to run: